IPC Classes and Complying with IPC Standards for PCB Design

 Differences Between IPC Class 2 and Class 3

-Products defined as a Class 3 must be built according to criteria that includes plating thickness, laminate/solder mask selection, PCB manufacturing processes, material qualifications, and quality inspection.
+Products defined as Class 3 must be built according to criteria that includes plating thickness, laminate/solder mask selection, PCB manufacturing processes, material qualifications, and quality inspection.
 The major differences between Class 2 and Class 3 are in the component placement requirements for SMT components.
-Class 3 places stricter cleanliness requirements on the assemblies, defines a definite plating thicknesses in through-hole vias, and plating thickness on the surface of PCBs.
+Class 3 places stricter cleanliness requirements on the assemblies, defines a definite plating thickness in through-hole vias, and plating thickness on the surface of PCBs.

 PCB designers need to address all these fabrication requirements during the design phase.
 Addressing these issues as you design will prevent a redesign once you send your board to your manufacturer.
 Following important IPC standards on design and fabrication also helps ensure you have the highest possible board yield.